zhouliqi/dotfiles/script/README.md

+- **dslogs.py**

+> This script is from [Debugging by Pretty Printing](https://blog.josejg.com/debugging-pretty/), thinks [Jose Javier Gonzalez Ortiz](https://josejg.com/)
+>
+> It is used for MIT 6.824 for debug.

 - **dstest**

 > This script is from [Debugging by Pretty Printing](https://blog.josejg.com/debugging-pretty/), thinks [Jose Javier Gonzalez Ortiz](https://josejg.com/)
 >
-> It can used for MIT 6.824, and also for other project test. e.g. tinykv project from PingCAP.
+> It is used for MIT 6.824, and also for other project test. e.g. tinykv project from PingCAP.